Ice Plant Ground Cover: What You Need To Know

 You may also put on a frost blanket during the coldest months.

-Should I Deadhead The Ice Plant?
+Should I Deadhead The Ice Flower Plant?

-The ice plant is a low-maintenance plant and doesn’t require much pruning.
+The iceplant is a low-maintenance plant and doesn’t require much pruning.

 While deadheading most of the plants leads to more blossoms throughout the season, it doesn’t have much impact on the Drosanthemum genus in the ice plant family.